Tap the text to show or hide reading controls.

 “Then, shall I tell Yu Gyu-yeon first?”

-“Even if you tell him, nothing changes.”
+“Even if you tell him that, nothing changes.”

 “Why would nothing change?
 He’ll completely abandon you like now.”